apache/superset/UPDATING.md

 ### Breaking Changes

+- [15254](https://github.com/apache/superset/pull/15254): Previously `QUERY_COST_FORMATTERS_BY_ENGINE`, `SQL_VALIDATORS_BY_ENGINE` and `SCHEDULED_QUERIES` were expected to be defined in the feature flag dictionary in the `config.py` file.
+These should now be defined as a top-level config, with the feature flag dictionary being reserved for boolean only values.
 - [17290](https://github.com/apache/superset/pull/17290): Bumps pandas to `1.3.4` and pyarrow to `5.0.0`
 - [16660](https://github.com/apache/incubator-superset/pull/16660): The `columns` Jinja parameter has been renamed `table_columns` to make the `columns` query object parameter available in the Jinja context.
 - [16711](https://github.com/apache/incubator-superset/pull/16711): The `url_param` Jinja function will now by default escape the result.
 For instance, the value `O'Brien` will now be changed to `O''Brien`.
 To disable this behavior, call `url_param` with `escape_result` set to `False`: `url_param("my_key", "my default", escape_result=False)`.